Beyond Perfect: Bodies, Barbie, and Boardrooms

 Children growing up today become conscious of their own physical presentations much earlier as they are the object of visual adoration and objectivization.
 They get exposed to a carousel of bodies when they get their first phone, creating unnecessary cross-comparisons.
 Indeed, about 75% of children have a smartphone by the time they are 12, and nearly all of them by the time they are 15.

 So historically, most people “saw themselves” only a few times a day: in the morning in front of the mirror, once or twice on bathroom breaks during the day, and once at night brushing their teeth.
 Very few people carried around mirrors looking at themselves all the time, and yet we seem to have fallen into an Age of Narcissus — where that is ALL we do.
-And we can see the consequences all around us.

-In other words, the question: “is my body good enough to complete all of the tasks that I want and need to?” quickly becomes “does my body look beautiful enough to complete all these tasks?”
+In other words, the question: “Is my body good enough to complete all of the tasks that I want and need to?” quickly becomes “Does my body look beautiful enough to complete all these tasks?”

 Maximizing our “Perfect Score”